-Prerequisite: Digital Photography I Club affiliation: SkillsUSA
+Prerequisite: Digital Photography I

 This course provides advanced experience in photography for students to expand their technical and artistic skills.
-It includes the principles and processes of intermediate black and white and digital photography.
+It includes the principles and processes of intermediate black-and-white and digital photography.
 The course includes the use of various camera formats, advanced lighting techniques, portfolio production, and career opportunities.
 Students gain practical experience in situations similar to those encountered by professional photographers.